7 steps to creating an actionable IT on-call schedule

 - Based on a communal app.
 Ensure your team has an alerting app on their smartphone so there is no need to physically handoff pagers.
 By ensuring the use of a smartphone application like OnPage, scheduling is much easier as is ensuring response by the right person every time.

 While IT on-call might cause trepidation initially, the time spent planning will definitely pay dividends.
 Again, use a scheduling tool that will allow your team to work effectively together and more like a, well…, team.

-OnPage is an excellent tool for managing and improving life on-call.
-Learn how OnPage can help you and your team better manage IT on-call alerting.
+OnPage is an excellent tool for managing and improving life during after hours.
+Learn how OnPage can help you and your team better manage alerting.
 Schedule a demo with OnPage today.